 Monte Financial Group Website Disclosure Statements

-Monte Financial Group, LLC and Fidelity Investments are independent companies and are not affiliated.
-There is no form of legal partnership, agency, affiliation or similar relationship between Monte Financial Group, LLC and Fidelity Investments, nor is such a relationship implied by the information herein.
+Monte Financial Group, LLC, Fidelity Investments, Charles Schwab and National Advisors Trust Company are independent companies and are not affiliated.
+There is no form of legal partnership, agency, affiliation or similar relationship between Monte Financial Group, LLC, Fidelity Investments, Charles Schwab and National Advisors Trust Company nor is such a relationship implied by the information herein.

-Clearing, custody or other brokerage services may be provided by National Financial Services LLC or Fidelity Brokerage Services LLC.
+Clearing, custody or other brokerage services may be provided by National Financial Services LLC, Charles Schwab, or Fidelity Brokerage Services LLC.

 Important Consumer Disclosure